 Old growth remapping

-In November 2018, the NSW Premier asked the Commission, through a Terms of Reference, to independently oversee a program to reassess old growth forest mapping and associated special environmental values on coastal state forests.
-The purpose of the program was to address a shortfall in wood supply, which was identified in the Commission’s review in 2016 of the proposed conditions in the draft Coastal Integrated Forestry Operations Approval.
+In November 2018, the NSW Premier asked us, through a Terms of Reference, to independently oversee a program to reassess old growth forest mapping and associated special environmental values on coastal state forests.
+The purpose of the program was to address a shortfall in wood supply, which was identified in our review in 2016 of the proposed conditions in the draft Coastal Integrated Forestry Operations Approval.

-Supplementary advice from the Commission in March 2018 found there were significant errors in old growth forest mapping on state forests.
+Our supplementary advice in March 2018 identified significant errors in old growth forest mapping on state forests.
 This means there are areas of forest that have been mapped and protected as old growth forest that are not old growth forest.
 It also means there could be areas of old growth forest that have not been mapped and protected.
 Rezoning some of these incorrectly mapped areas could have addressed the wood supply shortfall.

 Since then, the 2019-20 fires burnt over 5 million hectares of NSW, including 890,000 hectares of native state forest.
 On the NSW north coast, over 100,000 hectares of mapped old growth in state forests was burnt.

-In April 2020, the Commission working with 2Rog Consulting Pty Ltd conducted a desktop assessment of the impact of fires on mapped old growth forest, using early burnt area mapping prepared by the Department of Planning, Industry and Environment.
+In April 2020, we worked with 2Rog Consulting Pty Ltd and conducted a desktop assessment of the impact of fires on mapped old growth forest, using early burnt area mapping prepared by the Department of Planning, Industry and Environment.
 The assessment found that over 45 percent of mapped old growth in north coast state forests experienced full or partial canopy burn in the 2019-20 fires.

-In April 2020, the Commission advised the Government not to continue assessment in accordance with the Terms of Reference.
+In April 2020, we advised the Government not to continue assessment in accordance with the Terms of Reference.
 Based on this advice, the NSW Government suspended the reassessment of old growth forest mapping.